-Click & drag C and E to detach the dimension from the first reference object.
+Click & drag C or E to detach the dimension from the first reference object.

-Click & drag D and F to detach the dimension from the second reference object.
+Click & drag D or F to detach the dimension from the second reference object.

-If the angular dimension object is totally non-referenced (i.e. it is not attached to any reference design objects) click anywhere on it – away from editing handles – and drag to reposition it.
+If the angular dimension object is totally non-referenced (i.e. it is not attached to any reference design objects), click anywhere on it away from editing handles then drag to reposition it.
 While dragging, the angular dimension can be rotated or mirrored:

-Press the Spacebar to rotate the angular dimension anti-clockwise or Shift+Spacebar for clockwise rotation.
-Rotation is in accordance with the value for the Rotation Step, defined on the PCB Editor – General page of the Preferences dialog.
+Press the Spacebar to rotate the angular dimension counterclockwise or Shift+Spacebar for clockwise rotation.
+Rotation is in accordance with the value for the Rotation Step defined on the PCB Editor – General page of the Preferences dialog.

-Press the X or Y keys to mirror the angular dimension along the X-axis or Y-axis respectively.
+Press the X or Y keys to mirror the angular dimension along the X-axis or Y-axis.

 The following methods of non-graphical editing are available:

-This method of editing uses the following dialog to modify the properties of an angular dimension object.
+This method of editing uses the associated Angular Dimension dialog mode and Properties panel to modify the properties of an Angular Dimension object.

-Placing the cursor over an angular dimension object, right-clicking and choosing Properties from the context menu.
+Placing the cursor over the Angular Dimension object, right-clicking then choosing Properties from the context menu.

-When the reference or references to which a dimension object is attached are deleted, a dialog will appear, asking whether the dimension should also be deleted.
-If the dimension is not deleted, it remains in the workspace, but non-referenced.
+When the reference or references to which a dimension object is attached are deleted, a dialog will open asking whether the dimension should also be deleted.
+If the dimension is not deleted, it remains in the design space but non-referenced.

 Angular dimensions are group objects consisting of text and track segments.
 They can be converted to their set of primitive objects by choosing Tools»Convert»Explode Dimension to Free Primitives from the main menus.
 Once exploded, a dimension object can no longer be manipulated as a group object.